dirgogoo/HMC-TECHNOLOGIES/README.md

-# HMC Technologies Marketplace
+# HMC Technologies

 **AI-Powered Development System for Claude Code**

-A unified skills-based marketplace combining powerful development tools: ALD System (Autonomous Learning & Development) and Nexus (Master Workflow Orchestrator).
+A complete development system combining ALD (Autonomous Learning & Development) with Nexus (Master Workflow Orchestrator) - ready to install directly into your `~/.claude/` directory.

-> **Note**: As of v2.0.0, this marketplace follows a **flat skills-based structure** using the Superpowers pattern.
-All skills are auto-discovered from the `skills/` directory.
+> **v3.0.0**: Now available as **direct installation** - no marketplace required.
+Install once, use forever.

 ---